quantify-os/quantify-core/docs/tutorials/Tutorial 3. Building custom analyses - the data analysis framework.md

 exp_folder
 ```

-Then, we save the the quantities of interest to disk in the human-readable JSON format.
+Then, we save the quantities of interest to disk in the human-readable JSON format.

 ```{code-cell} ipython3
 with open(exp_folder / "quantities_of_interest.json", "w", encoding="utf-8") as file: